Dieterbe/dieterblog/content/posts/software-values.md

 * it will take time but I expect/hope that OSS users will be more accepting of non-OSI-compatible licenses (such as [fair source](/posts/fair-source-the-next-best-model-for-commercial-open-source/) - this will take time, but such projects deserve the same type of community benefits)
 * All things equal, I would lean towards open source rather than not, but things are rarely equal :-]

 For certain businesses and industries (e.g. on-prem), going to market using a strategy involving "open source" (or any of its other forms, open core, source available, fair source, etc) can be a fantastic way to do it.
 A win-win for producers, and consumers.
-Especially early on in the lifecycle of bleeding edge projects where the community plays a large role.
+Especially early on in the life-cycle of bleeding edge projects where the community plays a large role.
 But just as often, a poorly thought-out open source strategy will undermine the project and impede both the product and its customers, often resulting in failure.

 For customers, whether software is open source or not seems to matter less than us OSS advocates like to believe.
 Indirectly, it is relevant when it allows a business and its project to be more healthy (and get higher quality, better supported software for less money).
 But directly, as such, it doesn't seem to matter.